maheshghanta/Books/Applied_Linear_Regression/Chapter1.md

 The value
 				Yihat = b0 + b1xi

 This value is the point estimate for Y because it is the means response.
-Mean of the P(Y|X) corresponding for a particular X of interest.
+Mean of the P(Y|X) corresponding for a particular X of interest

 **Properties of the Regression Line **